 "We had a wonderful stay at the Antlers, the cottage was beautiful and cosy with all the added extras we needed."Sewell family

 "We had a really nice stay in the property.
 Very clean and everything you could need was provided.
 Welcome gifts for our children and food items were lovely."Mackay family

 "We had a lovely stay at the Antlers.
 The property had everything we needed and was spotlessly clean.
 The owner made a lovely gesture by leaving prosecco, scones and crisps.
 Would definitely stay again if we were visiting the area."Taylor family

 "We had a very enjoyable time at The Antlers.
 It is very homely accommodation and the array of festive decorations were very beautiful."Mrs Watson

 "We had a wonderful time in The Antlers, the house was perfect, location was perfect & the owners were very helpful!"Mr Graham

 "We were a group of 7 adults and found the Antlers House an excellent base to explore the Borders. we could not have wished for a nicer place to stay, the house was very clean, spacious, and very well stocked,the welcome pack was a lovely touch.
 We would have no problem recommending the Antlers to any of our friends or relatives.
 We will certainly be in touch next time we are in the Border area. thank you for a wonderful stay."McGrath Family

 - Sorry, dogs are not allowed.

-"The selection of local, independent shops and galleries available on the doorstep."Christina, Crabtree & Crabtree
+"The selection of local, independent shops and galleries available on the doorstep."Amanda, Crabtree & Crabtree